Opposition to Unconstitutional and Immoral Wars is the Only Way to Respect Our Troops

 In the summer of 1967, the three “brothers from another mother” deployed with the First Marine Division.
 They were assigned to a place called Da Nang, in the northern portion of South Vietnam, near the DMZ, and thus began what my father sarcastically still refers to as “Uncle Sam’s Asian Vacation”.

-They had no idea they were about to be a part of some of the most brutal combat of the 20th century.
+They had no idea they were about to play the lead role in some of the most brutal combat of the 20th century.

-Late in the evening on January 30, 1968, a series of attacks began, and exactly 9 years before my birthday of January 31, what was later dubbed “The Tet Offensive” was in full swing.
+Late in the evening on January 30, 1968, a series of attacks began, and exactly 9 years before my birthday, what was later dubbed “The Tet Offensive” began.

-These were not a few mortars and a few dumped magazines, characteristic of previous smaller guerrilla raids, but full scale attacks by large forces of the North Vietnamese Army, with highly skilled Chinese advisers, and supported by rockets and artillery.
+These were not a few mortars lobbed from the treeline, or random hit and runs of dumped magazines, characteristic of previous smaller guerrilla raids.
+These were full scale attacks by large forces of the North Vietnamese Army, with highly skilled Chinese advisers, and supported by rockets and artillery.

 The First Marines have left an unparalleled legacy on the history of modern warfare, fighting battles like Belleau Wood and in the Argonne in WW1, The Battles of Peleliu and Guadalcanal in WW2.

-In Korea they were at places like Inchon, and the infamous “Frozen Chosen” Reservoir.
-The list includes nearly every major action in the last 100 years.
+In Korea they were at places like Inchon, and the infamous “Frozen Chosin” Reservoir.
+The list of their fights includes nearly every major action in the last 100 years.

 The 1st Marine Division is the tip of America’s spear, where the metal…or mettle..is the hardest.